 Automated Enzymatic Assay

 The ACE kinetic kit from BÜHLMANN is a CE-marked kit providing ready to use Substrate and highly stable Calibrator and Controls, offering a maximum convenience and accuracy.
 Reconstituted Calibrator and Controls provided with the kits are stable for 6 months at 2-8°C. The substrate has an onboard-stability up to 3 months.
 Different package sizes are available (2×50, 100 and 1200 tests).
-CE-marked application notes are available for most common clinical chemistry analyzers.
+Validated application notes are available for most common clinical chemistry analyzers.

 Angiotensin Converting Enzyme